MolBIFFM/diana/README.md

 ## Setup

 ```
-pip3 install -r pipeline/requirements.txt
+pip3 install -r diana/requirements.txt
 ```
-External dependencies consist of NetworkX, pandas, and SciPy as well as openpyxl, pyxlsb, and xlrd which are required by pandas to read from different spreadsheet formats. pipeline is currently developed using Python 3.10.4, Ubuntu 22.04 and Cytoscape 3.9.1.
+External dependencies consist of NetworkX, pandas, and SciPy as well as openpyxl, pyxlsb, and xlrd which are required by pandas to read from different spreadsheet formats.
+DIANA is currently developed using Python 3.10.4, Ubuntu 22.04 and Cytoscape 3.9.1.

 ## Command Line Interface
 ```
-usage: pipeline.py [-h] -c CONFIGURATIONS [CONFIGURATIONS ...] [-l {CRITICAL,ERROR,WARNING,INFO,DEBUG}] [-p PROCESSES]
+usage: diana.py [-h] -c CONFIGURATIONS [CONFIGURATIONS ...] [-l {CRITICAL,ERROR,WARNING,INFO,DEBUG}] [-p PROCESSES]

 optional arguments:
   -h, --help            show this help message and exit